French literature

 Voltaire and his time

-Voltaire is a man of the 18th century and of the Enlightenment, it is true, but he was born in the 17th century.
-Very attached to the freedom of trade and expression, he is also very conservative in political matters.
+Voltaire was undeniably a man of the 18th century and of the Enlightenment, yet he had been born in the 17th century.
+Deeply attached to freedom of trade and expression, he remained, however, politically conservative.

-Through the episode of the caning, Voltaire understands that he will not be treated by the nobles as an equal.
-However, he will never become a revolutionary like Jean-Jacques Rousseau.
-He will try to become as powerful as possible, in his own way: by earning a lot of money, by advising princes, by influencing public opinion.
-But Voltaire’s indifference towards the structural injustices of the society of his time, gives way to an unquenchable anger when it comes to the Church and more generally to the fanaticism caused by the revealed religions.
-At the end of his letters, he often added “Ecr. l’inf. : Crush the horror, that is to say the religious fanaticism, the power of the Catholic Church.
-He remained convinced that to write is to act, and that he and his encyclopedist friends could destroy what twelve apostles had begun to build.
+The caning episode taught Voltaire that the nobility would never treat him as an equal.
+Yet he would never become a revolutionary in the manner of Jean-Jacques Rousseau.
+Instead, he sought to gain influence in his own way: by amassing wealth, advising princes, and shaping public opinion.
+Though largely indifferent to the structural injustices of the society around him, he harbored an unrelenting fury toward the Church and, more broadly, toward the fanaticism engendered by revealed religions.
+At the end of his letters, he often added the shorthand “Écr. l’inf.” — Crush the infamous thing — meaning religious fanaticism and the power of the Catholic Church.
+He remained convinced that to write was to act, and that he and his fellow encyclopedists could dismantle what twelve apostles had begun to build.

 Voltaire contre l'Eglise : les raisons de la colère (in french)